cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 PWM generation or Start the Timer:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- FW initialization is performed.
+FW can start the timer or PWM generation via the below steps.

-- External input/stimulus ext_sig_i is provided by the APB_GPIO.
+- When the External input/stimulus ext_sig_i is provided by the APB_GPIO.
-- START bitfield in the REG_TIM[0-3]_CMD is set to '1' then all the timer and its sub modules are made to active.
+- START bitfield in the REG_TIM[0-3]_CMD is set to '1'and  STOP bitfield in the REG_TIM[0-3]_CMD is set to '0', then all the timer and its sub modules are made to active.

-- This input signal is processed by the APB Advanced Timer according to the CSR configurations.
+This input signal is processed by the APB Advanced Timer according to the CSR configurations.
-- Use the T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER to read the values of counter for each timers.
+Use the T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER to read the values of counter for each timers.
-- According to the CSR configurations, APB Advanced Timer has 4 Timer modules and maximum of four independent 4-bit PWM outputs are generated which are parsed to the I/O MUX.
+According to the CSR configurations, APB Advanced Timer has 4 Timer modules and maximum of four independent 4-bit PWM outputs are generated which are parsed to the I/O MUX.
-- Based on four 4-bit PWM signals a 4 bit events_o is also generated which is parsed to the Core/CPU.

 Stop the Timer:
 ~~~~~~~~~~~~~~~

-Once the FW initialization is performed and during the process of PWM generation, if the FW wants to stop the PWM generation it can be done by the below steps.
+FW can stop the PWM generation. it can be done by the below steps.

-- START bitfield in the REG_TIM[0-3]_CMD is set to '0'.
-- STOP bitfield in the REG_TIM[0-3]_CMD is set to '1' then all the timer and its sub modules are made to inactive state.
+- START bitfield in the REG_TIM[0-3]_CMD is set to '0' and STOP bitfield in the REG_TIM[0-3]_CMD is set to '1' then all the timer and its sub modules are made to inactive state.

-- The counter values will remain same and it will not be incremented after the Timer is stopped.
+The counter values will remain same and it will not be incremented after the Timer is stopped.
 When T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER remain the same after the STOP timer.
-- The PWM output will be holding the previous value.
+The PWM output will be holding the previous value.

 Update the Timer:
 ~~~~~~~~~~~~~~~~~

-Once the FW initialization is performed and during the process of PWM generation, if the FW wants to update certain configuration or re initialize the CSRs to generate a different kind of PWM. it can be done by the below steps.
+FW can update certain configuration or re initialize the CSRs to generate a different kind of PWM. it can be done by the below steps.

-- START bitfield in the REG_TIM[0-3]_CMD is set to '0'.
-- STOP bitfield in the REG_TIM[0-3]_CMD is set to '1' then all the timer and its sub modules are made to inactive state.
-- UPDATE bitfield in the REG_TIM[0-3]_CMD is set to '1'.
+- START bitfield in the REG_TIM[0-3]_CMD is set to '0' and STOP bitfield in the REG_TIM[0-3]_CMD is set to '1' then all the timer and its sub modules are made to inactive state.
+UPDATE bitfield in the REG_TIM[0-3]_CMD is set to '1'.

-- The PWM output will be holding the previous value and T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER will be holding the COUNT_START value.
+Once the update to the Timer is finished, the PWM output will be holding the previous value and T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER will be holding the COUNT_START value.
-- All the latest CSR configurations will be parsed to the model and Once the Timer is started, it will generate a PWM output based according to these configurations.
+All the latest CSR configurations will be parsed to the model and Once the Timer is started, it will generate a PWM output based according to these configurations.

 Reset the Timer:
 ~~~~~~~~~~~~~~~~~

-Once the FW initialization is performed and during the process of PWM generation, if the FW wants to reset the Timer. it can be done by the below steps.
+FW can reset the Timer by the below steps.

 - RESET bitfield in the REG_TIM[0-3]_CMD is set to '1'.

-- The PWM output will be zero and T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER will be holding the COUNT_START value.
+Once the reset is issued.
+The PWM output will be zero and T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER will be holding the COUNT_START value.
-- All the latest CSR configurations will be parsed to the model and Once the Timer is started, it will generate a PWM output based according to these configurations.

 Pin Diagram